-I’ve lost quite a few bare root roses this year but to be honest not as bad as last year.
-My count would be about ten that never grew after planting or started to shoot but were knocked out by late frosts.
+I’ve lost quite a few bare root roses this year, but to be honest, not as bad as last year.
+My count would be about ten that never grew after planting, or they started to shoot but were knocked out by late frost.

 “A killing frost devastates the heart as well as the garden.”

-On the other hand, the lavender has been stunning this year, it loves the heat and bright sunshine and the bees adore it.
+On the other hand, the lavender has been stunning this year, loving the heat and bright sunshine and the bees adore it.

-I moved a Just Joey Rose into a pot because it was struggling where I planted it last year and found the area was too dry.
-In three days Just Joey has turned around and started to grow again more happily.
-I replaced a few roses with potted ones from Churches Garden centre at Bathurst.
-These included In Appreciation to add a pop of Magenta to another garden bed because I know it is a fabulous rose that I have grown already in the Palm Garden.
+I moved a Just Joey Rose into a pot because it was struggling where I planted it last year, and found the area was too dry.
+In three days, Just Joey has turned around, and started to grow, happily.
+I replaced a few roses from Churches Garden centre at Bathurst.
+These included In Appreciation to add a pop of Magenta to another garden bed because it is a fabulous rose I have grown in the Palm Garden.
 Also, I added Tangles a low growing lilac flowered rose, Garden Delight and Ellen.

 Along with losses comes success with some plants looking superb.
 The Delbard Painters Series roses are spectacular such as Paul Cezanne and Camille Pissarro.
-Then Claude Monet, Alfred Sisley, Edgar Degas, Grimaldi, Maurice Utrillo and Henri Matisse not in bloom as yet.
-This series is quite remarkable showing rose flowers that look almost hand-painted, hence why some are named after famous artists.
-Also in this series is La Vien Rose also not completely out yet because I cut most of the small buds off to prevent damage.
-Photos to follow.
+Claude Monet, Alfred Sisley, Edgar Degas, Grimaldi, Maurice Utrillo, and Henri Matisse were not in bloom yet.
+This series is remarkable with rose flowers that look almost hand-painted, so they are named after famous artists.
+La Vien Rose’s is part of this series but is not completely out yet.

-This week I also did a complete overhaul of the area under the palm tree where I’ve planted dry garden, ground cover plants.
+TThis week I also did a complete overhaul of the area under the palm tree where I’ve planted a dry garden of ground cover plants.
 Firstly, I spread thick wet newspaper over all the weeds and covered this with thick mulch and compost material.
-I’m very happy with how this spot has been transformed.
-It is quite a challenge to grow anything under trees especially here because although it is semi-shaded it also gets strong afternoon sun in Summer and is open to winds.
+I’m delighted with how this spot has been transformed.
+It is quite a challenge to grow anything under trees, especially here because although it is semi-shaded, it also gets strong afternoon sun in Summer and is open to winds.
 My last addition will be a garden bench under the shade of the tree.
-To give a sweet spot to view the garden now that underfoot it is all level and looking inviting.
-Photos to come.
+To give a sweet spot to view the garden now that underfoot it is all level and looking inviting—photos to come.

 ” A killing frost……” quote from Eleanor Perenyi, American garden writer, author of the classic Green Thoughts, 1981